Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Whoa.

-Obviously, very good at their job.
+Obviously, very good of their job.

 Yeah.